Finding Under Difficult Circumstances

 It was shit being the Few.

 She lived behind a sign that said: ‘Mad Old Cat Woman Lives Here’.
 She wasn’t mad, or old.
 And they weren’t exactly cats.
-Or words:

 And she didn’t live Here, but a bit further into the cul-de-sac.
 But it was a good sign, in blood, and it kept the marketeers away from the garage door.
 Garages were a good place to live; the only solid remnants of those shit housing estates that covered the hills like lichen on rock, like street rubbish after rain—how many people were there, once?—the garages still standing while the dumb glossy houses they were attached to had slid into heaps of cheap rubble and sodden cardboard.
 And who had a car any more … and was there anywhere to go that was less shit than here?